 References Cited in This Section

-In his book Frames of Mind, Howard Gardner (1983) proposes that psychologists’ conceptualization of “intelligence” is too narrowly defined.
-He suggests that individuals differ not only in general IQ, but in seven intelligence dimensions: linguistic, logical-mathematical, musical, spatial, kinesthetic, interpersonal, and intrapersonal.
-Gardner uses eight criteria to determine whether an ability qualifies as an “intelligence”; these criteria include that the ability have associated with it an core set of operations, a distinctive developmental history, a plausible evolutionary history, and support from psychological research.
+In his book Frames of Mind, Howard Gardner (1983) proposed that psychologists’ conceptualization of “intelligence” was too narrowly defined.
+He suggested that individuals differ not only in general IQ, but in seven intelligence dimensions: linguistic, logical-mathematical, musical, spatial, kinesthetic, interpersonal, and intrapersonal.
+Gardner used eight criteria to determine whether an ability qualifies as an “intelligence,” including that the ability has associated with it a core set of operations, a distinctive developmental history, a plausible evolutionary history, and support from psychological research.
 Since he presented his original list of seven, Gardner and others have discussed whether there may be other intelligences that should be included in the list.
-Recently, Gardner (1999) suggests that there is sufficient research evidence to merit inclusion of an an eighth intelligence, which he calls “naturalist intelligence.”
+In 1999, Gardner suggested that there was sufficient research evidence to merit inclusion of an an eighth intelligence, which he called “naturalist intelligence.”
 In an interview with Durie (1997), Gardner explained,

 Ecological sustainability is related to attitudes toward animal welfare in several ways.
 Zoos cultivate appreciation for animals in an effort to encourage support for wildlife conservation.
 Appeals to empathy for animals are used to educate people about the negative aspects of factory farming, a practice that has a substantial impact on the environment in the forms of pollution and resource consumption.
 Charismatic megafauna, such as bears and dolphins, are used in many a fundraising appeal from wilderness preservation groups.
 Some researchers have explored the possibility that there may be personality differences between those who feel an affinity for animals and those who do not.
 For example, Broida, Tingley, Kimball, and Miele (1993) administered the Myers-Briggs Type Inventory and a measure of attitudes toward animal research to a sample of more than one thousand college students.
 They found that individuals classed as Intuitive and Feeling types tended to be more opposed to animal experimentation (and more ecologically concerned) than other types.
 Mathews and Herzog (1997) administered an animal attitudes scale and The Sixteen Personality Factor Inventory to a sample of college students and found that two personality factors– sensitivity and imaginativeness– were significantly positively correlated with attitudes toward animals.
 Furnham, McManus, and Scott (2004) measured empathy, the Big Five personality traits, and attitudes toward animal experimentation in more than 800 college students.
 They found that Agreeableness, Openness, and Empathy were all significant negative predictors of attitudes toward animal experimentation.
 Liking for animals and beliefs that animals have feelings were also positively related to Openness.
 Extraversion was positively associated with attitudes toward use of animals in research.
 Bagley and Gonsman (2005) administered a pet attachment scale and the Keirsey Four Types Sorter to a sample of more than 150 participants and found that individuals with Idealist type personalities reported significantly higher attachment to their pets than did Rationalists and Artisans (but not Guardians).
 Austin, Deary, Edwards-Jones, & Arey (2005) compared how personality and attitudes toward farm animals correlated in farmers and agriculture students.
 Both farmers and students who scored high in Agreeableness and Conscientiousness tended to score high on animal welfare; in students, there was also a positive correlation with Openness.